archivistsguidetokryoflux/archivists-guide-to-kryoflux/01 PART ONE Getting Started/01 SET-UP AND INSTALLATION/README.md

 While it does not require an especially high level of technical skill, setting up the KryoFlux does demand some careful attention to detail.

-* **Make sure to read this entire section before attempting to connect and power your board!**
+**NOTE:**  Make sure to read this entire section before attempting to connect and power your board!

-* **The floppy drive is an unstable source of power that can permanently damage the board, so it is imperative to follow the correct order when connecting/disconnecting KryoFlux.**
+**NOTE:**  The floppy drive is an unstable source of power that can permanently damage the board, so it is imperative to follow the correct order when connecting/disconnecting KryoFlux.

-* **If you suspect that you have a malfunctioning board or have damaged a board in the process of installing, and you have a backup board, do not use the backup board until you have successfully troubleshooted the original board.
-If you do not know why the original board is not working, you may inadvertently replicate the problem if you connect a backup board.**
+**NOTE:**  If you suspect that you have a malfunctioning board or have damaged a board in the process of installing, and you have a backup board, do not use the backup board until you have successfully troubleshooted the original board.
+If you do not know why the original board is not working, you may inadvertently replicate the problem if you connect a backup board.

 1. Always place the KryoFlux board on a non-conductive surface while it is in use.
 You may choose to use an anti-static mat or wristband, but typically this won’t be necessary and there’s debate about whether or not these types of anti-static devices will be helpful in a scenario like this one.
 NOTE: do not place the board on top of the anti-static bag in which the KryoFlux is shipped.
 The anti-static bags are conductive, and although the resistance is fairly high, it might cause data errors nonetheless.